Features

 task provides:

-An observation listener to automatically generate metadata for assets when an asset is modified.
+* An observation listener that can auto-generate metadata when an asset changes

-A Groovy script to generate the desired metadata for all or specified assets stored in the Magnolia DAM.
+* A Groovy script to bulk-generate metadata for assets in DAM

 dependencies: